Counseling Approach

 Asset-based

-I partner with my clients in re-discovering (or sometimes discovering for the first time) their considerable strengths and how to apply those strengths to their issue of concern.
-My broad life experiences with a wide variety of people, contexts and issues have all given me a profound respect and compassion for my clients who face their challenges head on.
-I realize that coming to counseling is sometimes a difficult proposition; people may have mixed feelings or expectations about their situation and the possibilities of counseling.
-I seek to create an environment that is warm, safe and supportive, a place where clients are free to honestly share their truest concerns and fears.
+My broad life experiences with a wide variety of people, settings, and issues have all given me a profound respect and compassion for my clients who face their challenges head-on.
+I recognize that coming to counseling is sometimes a difficult decision; people may have mixed feelings or uncertainty about their situation and what counseling can offer.
+I seek to create an environment that is warm, safe and supportive—a place where clients are free to honestly share their truest concerns and fears.
 I challenge my clients to work hard as they discover fresh perspective and deepening hope.
 I believe in the fundamental dignity and resilient potential of each client.
-I am able to work with clients on short-term problem solving over a few sessions, or longer-term growth work.
+I am able to work with clients on short-term problem-solving over a few sessions, or longer-term growth work.

 Asset-based

-I partner with my clients in re-discovering (or sometimes discovering for the first time) their considerable strengths and how to apply those strengths to their issue of concern.
-My broad life experiences with a wide variety of people, contexts and issues have all given me a profound respect and compassion for my clients who face their challenges head on.
-I realize that coming to counseling is sometimes a difficult proposition; people may have mixed feelings or expectations about their situation and the possibilities of counseling.
-I seek to create an environment that is warm, safe and supportive, a place where clients are free to honestly share their truest concerns and fears.
+My broad life experiences with a wide variety of people, settings, and issues have all given me a profound respect and compassion for my clients who face their challenges head-on.
+I recognize that coming to counseling is sometimes a difficult decision; people may have mixed feelings or uncertainty about their situation and what counseling can offer.
+I seek to create an environment that is warm, safe and supportive—a place where clients are free to honestly share their truest concerns and fears.
 I challenge my clients to work hard as they discover fresh perspective and deepening hope.
 I believe in the fundamental dignity and resilient potential of each client.
-I am able to work with clients on short-term problem solving over a few sessions, or longer-term growth work.
+I am able to work with clients on short-term problem-solving over a few sessions, or longer-term growth work.

 Family Systems

 "Family systems” means that I look at issues not just from an individual perspective, but also from the perspective of how everyone involved functions together.
 We co-influence one another, sometimes in complex and subtle ways.
-What’s more, we carry with us all of our relationships, past and present, and these relationships are often an “unseen” influence on our current concern.
-Rarely is a given problem purely an “individual” issue; almost always it fits into some kind of larger relational context.
-I bring clarity to these important systemic relational dynamics, equipping clients with key insights and direction on how to get out of stuck patterns and make satisfying changes.
+What’s more, we carry with us all of our relationships— past and present—and these relationships are often an “unseen” influence on our current concern.
+Rarely is a given problem purely an “individual” issue; almost always it fits into some larger relational context.

-I integrate a variety of theories, methodologies and techniques to incorporate what is most helpful for each client.
-I often utilize concepts from solution-focused therapy, attachment theory, individual and family development, intergenerational and family of origin perspectives, Internal Family Systems, narrative therapy, interpersonal neurobiology, cognitive-behavioral therapy and existential and faith-focused perspectives.
+I bring clarity to these important systemic relational dynamics, equipping clients with key insights and direction on how to break out of stuck patterns and make meaningful changes.
+I integrate a variety of theories, methods, and techniques, incorporating what is most helpful for each client.
+I often draw from solution-focused therapy, attachment theory, individual and family development, intergenerational and family of origin perspectives, Internal Family Systems, narrative therapy, interpersonal neurobiology, cognitive-behavioral therapy, and existential and faith-focused perspectives.
+I also draw deeply from the insights into our shared humanity and universal experiences often found in philosophy and great literary fiction.

 "Family systems” means that I look at issues not just from an individual perspective, but also from the perspective of how everyone involved functions together.
 We co-influence one another, sometimes in complex and subtle ways.
-What’s more, we carry with us all of our relationships, past and present, and these relationships are often an “unseen” influence on our current concern.
-Rarely is a given problem purely an “individual” issue; almost always it fits into some kind of larger relational context.
-I bring clarity to these important systemic relational dynamics, equipping clients with key insights and direction on how to get out of stuck patterns and make satisfying changes.
+What’s more, we carry with us all of our relationships— past and present—and these relationships are often an “unseen” influence on our current concern.
+Rarely is a given problem purely an “individual” issue; almost always it fits into some larger relational context.

-I integrate a variety of theories, methodologies and techniques to incorporate what is most helpful for each client.
-I often utilize concepts from solution-focused therapy, attachment theory, individual and family development, intergenerational and family of origin perspectives, Internal Family Systems, narrative therapy, interpersonal neurobiology, cognitive-behavioral therapy and existential and faith-focused perspectives.
+I bring clarity to these important systemic relational dynamics, equipping clients with key insights and direction on how to break out of stuck patterns and make meaningful changes.
+I integrate a variety of theories, methods, and techniques, incorporating what is most helpful for each client.
+I often draw from solution-focused therapy, attachment theory, individual and family development, intergenerational and family of origin perspectives, Internal Family Systems, narrative therapy, interpersonal neurobiology, cognitive-behavioral therapy, and existential and faith-focused perspectives.
+I also draw deeply from the insights into our shared humanity and universal experiences often found in philosophy and great literary fiction.

 EMDR (Eye Movement Desensitization and Reprocessing)

-An additional methodology that I utilize when appropriate for individual clients is a neurobiological treatment with proven effectiveness, Eye Movement Desensitization and Reprocessing (EMDR).
+An additional approach I utilize when appropriate for individual clients is EMDR (Eye Movement Desensitization and Reprocessing), a neurobiological treatment with proven effectiveness.
 EMDR is an evidence-based psychotherapy for Posttraumatic Stress Disorder (PTSD); successful outcomes are also well-documented in the literature for treatment of other psychiatric disorders, mental health problems, and somatic symptoms.
-You may go to my EMDR page to learn more. |
+You may visit my EMDR page to learn more. |

 Your values are respected